-If you are currently caring for a child in foster care who was placed through an emergency placement or placement on a compelling, you are entitled to receive emergency caregiver funding at the basic foster care rate ($960/month per child as of July 1, 2018).
+If you are currently caring for a child in foster care who was placed through an emergency placement or placement on a compelling reason, you are entitled to receive emergency caregiver funding at the basic foster care rate ($1,037/month per child as of July 1, 2020).
 In most cases, you will continue to receive that funding until you complete RFA.

 It is very important that you sign and submit your RFA application as soon as possible.
 You will not receive any emergency funding until the signed application form is received.

 Emergency caregiver funding is paid retroactively.
 This means that you will receive the funding for the month you provide care for the child after that month has ended.
 For example, if you had a child placed in your home during the month of April, you would receive emergency caregiver funding for the month of April in May.